Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 TODO(this is a stub)

-A member function of a classifier declaration may be declared `abstract`, `open` or `override`, which means that it can be (or is supposed to) be overriden in the classes derived from it (see the [inheritance section][Overriding] for details).
+A member function of a classifier declaration may be declared `abstract`, `open` or `override`, which means that it can be (or is supposed to) be overridden in the classes derived from it (see the [inheritance section][Overriding] for details).

 TODO(declaration scope)